 “Look and think before opening the shutter.
 The heart and mind are the true lens of the camera.” ~ Yousuf Karsh

-In answer to this statement from a local history book writer, who said to my cousin, a photographer.
+In answer to this statement from a local history book writer, who said to Nigel's cousin, a photographer.
 “You take fantastic pictures, you must have a great camera” to which my cousin replied, “Thanks, and you write great books, you must have a wonderful pen.” ~ Robin Cooper